UCSBCarpentry/ucsbcarpentry.github.io/index.md

 We will be holding a series of workshops through Session B of Summer Quarter.
 Between Aug.
 11 - 14th, we will be hosting Bash and Git.
 Afterwards, we will split into Python and R workshops.

 - #### [Register for Bash and Git on the same site!](https://ucsbcarpentry.github.io/2020-08-10-Summer-GitBash/)

--- August 11th - 12th: Introduction to Bash-Shell
+    August 11th - 12th: Introduction to Bash-Shell

--- August 13th - 14th: Version Control with Git
+    August 13th - 14th: Version Control with Git
-Mondays and Tuesdays: August 17, 18, 24, 25, 2020 and September 1, 2020

 - #### [August 17, 18, 24, 25, September 1: R programming](https://ucsbcarpentry.github.io/2020-08-17-Summer-R)
 - #### [August 19, 20, 26, 27, September 2, 3: Introduction to Python](https://ucsbcarpentry.github.io/2020-08-19-Summer-Python)